SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

     		"id": "15"
 		}

-Use the `/edge/upload/` endpoint with the combination of `task_id` and `upload_key`values to upload the SSL certificate and the key file.
-The `upload_key` represents the values of the keys: `certificate` and `certificate_key`.
+To upload the certificate, use the URLs returned in the JSON response.
+The `upload_key` represents the values of the keys: `certificate`, and `certificate_key`.
+For more information, see [Uploading files using REST APIs](/edge/rest-api/#uploading-files-using-rest-api).

-The syntax for this endpoint is not static and can be changed anytime.

 ### GET /edge/tasks/{id}